mailet7/capability-assessment/CONTENT.md

 - Capability Road Map
 - Rapid Assessment
 - Daily Sheet
-- Layer 1 Quick Start
 - Parent Guide
+- Quick Start Guide
+- Layer 1 Guide
+- Independent Time Guide
 - Developmental Areas Guide

 ---

+# Assessment Content

+## Current

+Rapid Assessment

+---

+## Future

+Assessment Results Pages

+### Body

+Level-specific guidance

+### Will

+Level-specific guidance

+### Mind

+Level-specific guidance

+### Direction

+Level-specific guidance

+---

 # Frequently Asked Questions

-## Future FAQ Topics

 - What is Capability Path?
 - Is Capability Path a curriculum?
+- What ages is it for?
 - Can I use this with public school?
 - Can I use this with homeschool?
-- What age is this for?
+- Can I use this with private school?
 - What if my child has ADHD?
 - What if my child has autism?
 - What if my child resists everything?
 - Where should I start?
+- How long does development take?

 ---

 # Research Topics

-## Future Research Pages
+## Development

+- Neurodevelopment
 - Executive Function
 - Self-Regulation
 - Motivation
 - Responsibility
-- Neurodevelopment
-- Learning Science
+- Independence
 - Habit Formation
 - Resilience
-- Independence

 ---

-# SEO Topics

-## High Priority
+## Education

-- Homeschool burnout
-- Child responsibility
+- Learning Science
-- Self-regulation in children
-- Executive function development
+- Memory
-- Child motivation
+- Attention
-- Homeschool routines
+- Problem Solving
-- Independent learning
+- Skill Development
-- Raising responsible children
-- Homeschool alternatives
+- Academic Learning
-- Life skills education

 ---

+# Book Content

+## A System For Humans

+Core ideas:

+- Whole-human development
+- Capability over academics
+- Development over performance
+- Leadership over management
+- Complexity through simplicity
+- Body → Will → Mind → Direction

+---

+# Future Products

+- Capability Road Map
+- Parent Handbook
+- Quick Start Guide
+- Assessment Package
+- Workshops
+- Courses

+---

 # Content Rules

-## Every Article Should

-- Start with a story, observation, or experience
-- Reveal a deeper principle
-- End with practical application
+Every piece of content should:

-- Feel hopeful
+- Increase clarity
 - Reduce overwhelm
-- Increase clarity

-## Avoid

-- Academic language
-- Corporate language
-- Fear-based messaging
-- Marketing hype
-- Overcomplicated explanations
+- Create hope
+- Lead toward capability
+- Focus on practical reality
+- Support whole-human development

 ---